DanielCoutoVale/TranslogToolset/README.md

 # TranslogToolset
-A toolset for postprocessing Translog® logfiles
+A toolset for postprocessing Translog® files

 ## JAR Script